David S. Schrump, M.D., M.B.A.

 Bethesda, MD 20892

-As Co-Chief of the Thoracic and Gastrointestinal Oncology Branch, NCI, I am responsible for overseeing thoracic surgery interventions in all patients enrolled on NIH protocols.
+As Chief of the Thoracic and Oncologic Surgery Branch, NCI, I am responsible for overseeing thoracic surgery interventions in all patients enrolled on NIH protocols.
 In addition to these diverse consultative activities, our primary clinical efforts are devoted to care of patients with lung and esophageal cancers, and malignant pleural mesotheliomas referred to the NCI for standard multidisciplinary treatment, or investigational therapies.
 Research endeavors in my laboratory focus on epigenetics of lung and esophageal cancers, and malignant pleural mesotheliomas (MPM).
 These efforts comprise four inter-related projects, which are briefly summarized below.

 Project 1: Targeting the Epigenome for Lung Cancer Therapy.
 Identification of epigenetic alterations during malignant transformation provides impetus for utilization of chromatin remodeling agents for cancer therapy.
 The goals/objectives of this project include: